top of page

 NHS Resource Medicine Interview Question Examples:

-2. Describe how the winter pressures impact the quality of patient care within the NHS.
+5. Describe how the winter pressures impact the quality of patient care within the NHS.
+Can you give an example of this?

-5. Explain the criteria and process used to prioritize patients when there's a shortage of available beds during the winter season.
+8. (Hard, unlikely) Explain the criteria and process used to prioritise patients when there's a shortage of available beds during the winter season.

 12. Suggest ways in which medical students and future healthcare professionals can contribute to mitigating the impact of NHS bed shortages and winter pressures.